-It is still common practice in this region (The Middle East) to ask for designs to be submitted along with RFPs or pitches.
+It is still common practice in this region (Dubai, UAE) to ask for designs to be submitted along with RFPs or pitches.
 Here I attempt to explain why this is a really bad idea and is essentially a lose-lose scenario for everyone involved.

 As Paul Boag says in this related blog post, website design is a process.

 Arriving at a design for a website is a process rather than a flash of creative inspiration.
 A whole range of factors influence how a design develops and none of these steps are present in speculative work.Paul Boag

 - In-depth research and understanding of your business objectives and success criteria

 - Target audience research